atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-lake.md

 The term Data Lake, after oil lakes (pre-refinery oil), was created to contrast the term Data Mart which described orderly, siloed, and refined data.
 Having all the data in one place made it easier to work with large data sets and to start getting out insights earlier in the data modeling process.

+### This stage is right for you if

+ - You need unique or combined charts/dashboards for cloud application sources like SalesForce
+ - Your charts and dashboards will be created by a core set of people who will all be able to learn the in's and outs of the structure of the messy data
+ - You're intimidated by data modeling (but just don't be - that's why we have this book)
+ - You cannot spare the time for even light data modeling and are okay for now with the technical debt you're taking on
+ - You have large sets of data and need more performant queries

+### You've outgrown this stage if

+ - More than a few people are going to be working with this dataset
+ - You want a clean source of truth of your company
+ - You don't like fighting integrity issues
+ - You need to separate the structure of the data from the always changing transactional sources.
+ - You Don't like Repeating Yourself (DRY)

 ## Top 3 reasons to build a Data Lake

 1. **Unified** - makes it easy to query and combine data from various sources to find valuable insights